hackclub/hackclub/workshops/discord_chatbot/README.md

 - If I may have disclosed any API keys in this workshop, please don't use the same keys since I have already revoked them and they don't work anymore.
 You have to visit those sites and get registered to get your hands on these keys.

 - To those of you people who felt difficult following this workshop, we got your back!
-We have an extensive youtube video covering topics from the beginning to the very end.
+We have an extensive Youtube video covering topics from the beginning to the very end.
 So just click on on the below picture if you're confused!

   [![discord.js bot](https://img.youtube.com/vi/FwIi2Z-7fmI/0.jpg)](https://www.youtube.com/watch?v=FwIi2Z-7fmI)